nafizjiwa/REACT-Router/README.md

 #### REACT HOOKS RETURN --> 1.
 AN OBJECT AND 2.
 A FUNCTION

-- REACT APPLICATIONS use REACT ROUTER for front end ROUTING.</br>
+- REACT APPLICATIONS use REACT ROUTER for ROUTING.</br>
-- A Router is needed to work with React Router</br>

 ## What is Routing?
-- APP'S provide user's different PAGES using different URL'S/components.
+- APP'S display different PAGES using different URL'S/components through Routing.</br>
-- Routing NAVIGATES BETWEEN PAGES without a PAGE RELOAD, seamless.</br>

-### To Use React Router Install It
+### To Use React Router
 ##### Install react-router-dom </br>

       npm install --save react-router-dom@6